emacsmirror/hyperdrive/README.md

 ## Acknowledgments

+[Mauve Signweaver](https://mauve.moe/) for their guidance into the world of p2p as well as the development of `hyper-gateway`.

+[Adam Porter](https://github.com/alphapapa/) for his feedback on the structure and design of `hyperdrive.el` as well as the development of `plz.el`.

 [Karl Voit](https://karl-voit.at/) for his feedback, especially the suggestion that we allow for a non-splitting approach which avoids unnecessary borders within topics.